ninabarzh/broomstick/content/posts/GDPR-ICCPR-and-the-great-consent-charade.md

 ## Introducing: Six New Fundamental Rights

 So, what if we rewrote the script?
 No more tinkering around the edges.
 Let’s have a proper constitutional reboot.
-Here’s what the Charter of Fundamental Rights should say in 2025:
+Here’s what the Charter of Fundamental Rights could say in 2025:

 ### Article 1 – Environment